 Architects create buildings based on client requests.
 Nowadays they not only design detailed floor plans but also very complex three-dimensional CAD-models.
 Photo-realistic views of the building are computed from these models.
 They can help persons without special knowledge to understand the spatial relations of the draft.
-In the last years immersive presentations in Augmented and Virtual Reality came up in architecture.
-At the beginning of this work related research in the fields of architecture, visualization and interaction will by examined.
-Thereby gained knowledge will be transferred into the development of concepts for a new application which combines an AR Head Mounted Display with a multi-touch capable display.
+In the last years, immersive presentations in Augmented and Virtual Reality came up in architecture.
+At the beginning of this work, related research in the fields of architecture, visualization, and interaction will be examined.
+Thereby gained knowledge will be transferred into the development of concepts for a new application that combines an AR Head Mounted Display with a multi-touch capable display.
 A chosen subset of concepts will be implemented in a prototype.
 This implementation is then used to evaluate the combination of AR with an additional display for the presentation of architectural drafts.Bachelor Thesis – Abstract

-Next to writing a 87 page thesis, it is common in our profession to develop a working prototype.
-For me this meant to develop two clients, one for the display and one for a Microsoft HoloLens with communication in between.
+Next to writing an 87-page thesis, it is common in our profession to develop a working prototype.
+For me, this meant to develop two clients, one for the display and one for a Microsoft HoloLens with communication in between.
 Additionally, I had to learn 3D architectural modeling, processing, and rendering.
-In the end, this was the mayor task during my Bachelor Thesis.
+In the end, this was the major task during my Bachelor Thesis.

 Me sitting in front of the interactive display with a Microsoft HoloLens on my head which renders a virtual model of the building.

 Different rendering techniques can be applied to show additional information.
-For instance, the red overlay marks the heating system of the building with all its heaters, pipes and a boiler.
+For instance, the red overlay marks the heating system of the building with all its heaters, pipes, and boiler.

 Additionally to the on-screen visualization, I implemented a full-sized portal.
 The user could place a position marker somewhere inside the building and an additional viewing direction.
 A full-scale version of the building would appear behind the portal.
 The user could stand up and walk through the portal to explore the immersive visualization.
 Applied materials are also visible inside this view.